Aaryaman09/SamuelMillerIsPHP/README.md

-# SamuelMillerIsPHP
+# Samuel Miller << PHP
-Take this shit C code just for you.
+Take this noob C code just for you.
 Ciao